ZakiaKhatun/Personal_Website/content/authors/admin/_index.md

 - Visitors
 ---

 Zakia Khatun is a recently graduated Master's student in the 'Medical Imaging and Applications' program.
-This master's is an Erasmus Mundus Joint Master scholarship funded by the European Union.
+This master's is an Erasmus Mundus Joint Master scholarship; fully funded by the European Union.
 Her research focuses on the processing and analysis of medical images with an emphasis on deep learning.
 She obtained a Bachelor of Science in 'Electrical and Electronic Engineering' from 'American International University-Bangladesh' (AIUB) with a CGPA of 3.97 out of 4.00.
+Her undergraduate major was 'Biomedical Instrumentation Measurement and Design'.
 She was the recipient of a 'Dean's Award' which was awarded based on her final year undergraduate project.
 She also benefited from a merit-based scholarship throughout her undergraduate studies.
-Besides her studies, she has also been involved in volunteering in 'IEEE AIUB Student Branch'.
-Besides her research and her personal life, she enjoys photography, cooking, writing and going out to feel the nature.
+Besides her studies, she has also been actively involved in volunteering in 'IEEE AIUB Student Branch'.
+Besides her research and her personal life, she enjoys photography, cooking, making hand crafts, writing and going out to feel nature.